 The Ozark Mountains had a lingering appeal after a visit many years ago with her former husband and small children.
 The job even provided housing that was remote enough to use well water, solar power and a generator.

-“Yes, I’ve seen lyumas,” Elise said, pronouncing the word the Saburian way.
+“Yes, I’ve seen lyumas,” Sheraton said, pronouncing the word the Saburian way.

-“Lyumas,” Elise told Seema, “are more beautiful in person than in the pictures.
+“Lyumas,” she told Kapoor, “are more beautiful in person than in the pictures.
 I hope the king can keep them from going extinct.”

-Elise was going to tell Seema more about the king’s efforts to protect endangered species in Saburia but stopped.
-Maybe she doesn’t care.
+She was about to tell Kapoor more about the king’s efforts to protect endangered species in Saburia but stopped.
+Did the Indian doctor care?

-AJ., who was Indian-American, had once observed to Elise, “The problem with Indians, you know, is many of us go along and accept things as fated and find joy in release from material attachments.
-I love that in America, we try to change destiny.
+AJ., who was Indian-American, had once observed to her, “The problem with Indians, you know, is many of us go along and accept things as fated and find joy in release from material attachments.
+I love that in America, we try to change our destiny.

 “It’s like in physics,” he explained, “which tells us that a particle can exist simultaneously in different states, locations and times.
 On a macro scale, there may be different pasts, presents and futures.
 In some parallel worlds, Saburia and it’s problems may not even exist.”

-Looking away, Seema said softly, “Two embryos were selected and transferred into Queen Noru.
+Looking away, Kapoor said softly, “Two embryos were selected and transferred into Queen Noru.
 Only one survived.
 I didn’t want to say that inside if someone was listening.”

-Later in the doctors’ lounge, Elise tried to nap.
+Later in the doctors’ lounge, Sheraton tried to nap.
 The phone rang.

 “Hey!”
 Kochanski said.